-PROGRAM IN CHINESE AND CLASSICAL CHINESE
+PROGRAM IN CHINESE

-The program in Chinese offers language classes in Mandarin Chinese at the first-, second-, third-, fourth-year and advanced levels and classical Chinese, and readings in Chinese modern classics as well as courses in English on classical and modern Chinese literature and culture.
+The program in Chinese offers language classes in Mandarin Chinese at the first-, second-, third-, fourth-year and advanced levels and classical Chinese, as well as courses in English on classical and modern Chinese literature and culture.
 Qualified students also have the opportunity to attend East China Normal University in Shanghai; Peking University in Beijing, People's Republic of China; and Fu Jen University in Taipei, Taiwan.